Neurology Hospital in Dubai

 Neurology and neurosurgery are both medical specialties that focus on the diagnosis and treatment of conditions that affect the nervous system.
 However, they differ in their approaches to care.

-Neurology is a medical specialty that focuses on the diagnosis and treatment of conditions that affect the brain, spinal cord, and nerves.
-Neurologists are medical doctors who are trained to diagnose and treat a wide range of neurological conditions, including stroke, epilepsy, multiple sclerosis, and Parkinson's disease, using medications and other non-surgical treatments.
+Neurologists are a whole team of medical doctors who are trained to diagnose and treat a wide range of neurological conditions, including stroke, epilepsy, multiple sclerosis, and Parkinson's disease, using medications and other non-surgical treatments.

 Our Neurosurgery clinic in Dubai, on the other hand, is a surgical specialty that focuses on the surgical treatment of conditions that affect the brain, spinal cord, and nerves.
-Neurosurgeons are trained to perform a variety of surgical procedures, including brain surgery, spinal surgery, and surgery to repair nerve damage.

 Some of the most common neurological conditions include stroke, epilepsy, multiple sclerosis, and Parkinson's disease.
-Other common neurological conditions include Alzheimer's disease, headaches, and sleep disorders.

-Parkinson's disease is a progressive neurological disorder that affects movement.
 It is caused by the death of cells in the brain that produce a chemical called dopamine.

 You can learn more about Parkinson's disease by visiting the website of a reputable health organization, such as: